 What is a kenning?

 Kennings are often used in poetry for effect.
-A kenning is the process of using a two-word phrase in the place of a one-word noun.
+A kenning is a figure of speech, a roundabout, two-word phrase used in the place of a one-word noun.

 Kennings were first used in Anglo-Saxon and Norse poetry.
 The famous Anglo-Saxon poem Beowulf uses many kennings, for example: